Batt O'Keeffe

-Bartholomew O'Keeffe (born 2 April 1945) is a former Irish Fianna Fáil politician who served as Minister for Enterprise, Trade and Innovation from 2010 to 2011, Minister for Education and Science from 2008 to 2010 and a Minister of State from 2004 to 2008.
+Bartholomew O'Keeffe (born 2 April 1945) is an Irish former Fianna Fáil politician who served as Minister for Enterprise, Trade and Innovation from 2010 to 2011, Minister for Education and Science from 2008 to 2010 and a Minister of State from 2004 to 2008.
 He served as a Teachta Dála (TD) from 1987 to 1989 and from 1992 to 2011.
 He was a Senator for the Labour Panel from 1989 to 1992.

 Early life and education

 O'Keeffe was born in Cullen, County Cork.
 He was educated at St. Brendan's College, Killarney and at University College Cork, where he received a Bachelor of Arts.
 O'Keeffe worked as a lecturer in the Cork Institute of Technology before becoming involved in politics.
 He also had a sporting career, being the holder of three Munster football Gaelic Athletic Association medals with Cork GAA at Under 21, Junior and Senior level.
 He was also a Cork Intermediate Handball Champion.
 In 1985, he was elected to Cork County Council.
 He was formerly chairman of the Southern Health Board.
 He is married to Mary Murphy; they have three daughters and one son.